 When you think about the UK’s engineering, architectural and land registration history, where could be better to learn about strata than the UK.

-Most land in the UK is registered so the chances are when you’re travelling by train, underground or tram, you are travelling above or below someone’s property.
+Most land in the UK is registered, so when you’re travelling by train, underground or tram, the chances are that you are travelling above or below someone’s property.
 Home to the world’s first underground railway, opened in 1863, the UK has amassed a century and a half of experience of designing, registering and building tunnels.
 The Channel Tunnel rail link and the new Cross Rail link are examples of how this has continued into the 21st Century.

 The UK property market is worth hundreds of billions of pounds per year.
 The UK construction industry’s contribution to the total UK economy grew last year from £92 billion in 2013 to £103 billion in 2014 – the industry accounted for 6.5% of the total economy.
 Our cities and towns are expanding, outwards and upwards.
 A vital part of this is our system of land registration that allows us to register varying strata as well as the more traditional plots of land.